Caliu-Data/comboi/README.md

 ### 1. Configure

+The configuration is split into two files:

-- Copy `configs/default.yml` and adjust:
+- **`configs/initial.yml`**: Infrastructure settings (Key Vault, queue, sources, stage paths, monitoring).
+Copy and adjust:
   - Connection queries for Azure SQL and PostgreSQL sources.
   - Storage account names / container templates if you diverge from defaults.
-  - Soda and Splink sections per dataset.
+  - Transformations path (default: `transformations`).
+- **`configs/transformations.yml`**: Bruin transformation definitions for Silver and Gold stages.
+Lists which Python transformation scripts to run for each stage.

+**Configuration Steps:**

+1. Copy `configs/initial.yml` and `configs/transformations.yml` to your environment-specific configs.
-- Ensure the `key_vault.vault_url` points to the Vault provisioned by Terraform (or another of your choosing).
+2. Ensure the `key_vault.vault_url` points to the Vault provisioned by Terraform (or another of your choosing).
 Terraform seeds `queue-connection-string`, `application-insights-connection`, and `adls-storage-key`.
 Add remaining credentials (e.g. `azure-sql-password`, `postgres-password`) before execution.
+3. Create bruin transformation scripts in `transformations/` directory.
+Each script must define a `transform(con, inputs)` function that:
+   - Receives a DuckDB connection (`con`) and input paths dictionary (`inputs`)
+   - Returns a SQL query string (or pandas DataFrame) with the transformed data
+   - Uses input aliases (e.g., `bronze_orders`, `orders_clean`) as DuckDB views
+4. Create bruin quality check scripts in `transformations/quality/` directory.
+Each script must define a `check(con, dataset_name)` function that:
+   - Receives a DuckDB connection (`con`) with the dataset loaded as a view
+   - Returns a tuple `(passed: bool, message: str)` indicating if checks passed
+   - Performs data quality validations using SQL queries
+5. Update `configs/transformations.yml` to list the bruin transformations to run for each stage, along with quality check names and Splink settings for Silver transformations.
-- Any time you modify code inside `src/ducksrvls`, rerun `python tools/embed_ducksrvls.py` so that the vendored copy under `azure_functions/shared_packages/` stays in sync for Function deployments.
+6. Any time you modify code inside `src/ducksrvls`, rerun `python tools/embed_ducksrvls.py` so that the vendored copy under `azure_functions/shared_packages/` stays in sync for Function deployments.
-- Update `soda/configuration.yml` and files in `soda/checks/` with your quality rules.
-- Optionally tailor `terraform/variables.tf` defaults (timer schedule, start stage, config path, region).
+7. Optionally tailor `terraform/variables.tf` defaults (timer schedule, start stage, config path, region).
-- (Optional) Set up a local Python environment `pip install -e .` if you need to lint or unit-test custom logic.
+8. (Optional) Set up a local Python environment `pip install -e .` if you need to lint or unit-test custom logic.

 ### 2. Deploy with Terraform